paolooo/dotfiles/README.md

 - Ctrl+b c - (c)reate a new window.
 - Ctrl+b n - move to the (n)ext window.
 - Ctrl+b p - move to the (p)revious window.

+- Ctrl+b h - move to the left pane
+- Ctrl+b j - move to the up pane
+- Ctrl+b k - move to the down pane
+- Ctrl+b l - move to the right pane